 Old English Grecas, Crecas (plural) "Greeks, inhabitants of Greece," early Germanic borrowing from Latin Graeci "the Hellenes," apparently from Greek Graikoi.
-Aristotle, who was the first to use Graikhos as equivalent to Hellenes ("Meteorologica" I.xiv), wrote that it was the name originally used by Illyrians for the Dorians in Epirus, from Graii, native name of the people of Epirus.
+The first use of Graikhos as equivalent to Hellenes is found in Aristotle ("Meteorologica" I.xiv).

 The Germanic languages originally borrowed the word with an initial "-k-" sound (compare Old High German Chrech, Gothic Kreks), which probably was their initial sound closest to the Latin "-g-" at the time; the word was later refashioned.
 From late 14c. as "the Greek language."
 Meaning "unintelligible speech, gibberish, any language of which one is ignorant" is from c.
 1600.
 Meaning "member of a Greek-letter fraternity" is student slang, 1884.